Sam152/tracking-poker/README.md

 1. A frame is taken as input.
     1. The service was tested with [35 random samples](./frame-analysis/src/__fixtures__/frames/) from the corpus.
-    2. The samples were pre-labelled or validated at each stage of the analysis.
+    2. The samples were pre-labelled or validated at each stage of the analysis with tests specifically suffixed with " DataBuilder".
+    3. These tests assisted with an exploratory approach to understanding the data, and are thus distinct from the other tests, which have much more focused test cases.
 2. Frames are [preprocessed](./frame-analysis/src/preprocess/).
     1. The center area
        is [cropped](./frame-analysis/src/preprocess/__image_snapshots__/crop-middle-test-ts-crop-middle-crop-middle-of-0-pty-2-kp-rc-cw-3-jpg-1-snap.png).